Dealing with Leaky Buildings and Knowing Your Rights

 - A set of recommendations regarding the diagnostics in issue, and how to rectify;

-It was very sad to note that a real estate agent that Kim “parlayed” with said that a couple of people had committed suicide and had leapt off their balconies.
 One of the major challenges associated with rectifying leaky buildings are that levies have to be generated to go towards rectifying the leaky malaise.
 Some people simply do not have the funds and instead of their home being their castle they are very much incarcerated by their home because they cannot afford to contribute to the remediation levy.
 Nor can they afford for that matter to off-load their apartment in circumstances where they might be forced to sell the property for less than 50% of the purchase price particularly in circumstances when they are mortgaged up to the hilt.

 It follows that we fully sympathise with property owners who get caught in a leaky building maelstrom.
 That aside, it is paramount that leaky buildings are fixed and in the main the only way to generate the fix is to initiate legal proceedings against those who were responsible for orchestrating the debacle in the first place.
 This will require the initiating of proceedings in a court or tribunal.